hmchen47/DataScience/Notes/a09-FeatureSelect.md

       + `min_periods` : Minimum number of observations required per pair of columns to have a valid result.
 Currently only available for pearson and spearman correlation
     + Returns: count :y : DataFrame

+### 2.4 Statistical & Ranking Filter Methods

++ Statistical & Ranking filter
+  + evaluating each feature individually
+  + evaluating whether the variable to discriminate against the target
+  + proceddure
+    + ranking the feature base don certain criteria or metrics
+    + selecting the features w/ the highest ranking